 Erez Perelman

-I dedicate myself to making one instrument at a time, a unique creation which is thoughtfully built for the player (client).
-While it is possible to be more efficient in making batches of instruments, I find that the highest level of quality and satisfaction is achieved both for the player and myself in this approach.
+I dedicate myself to building one instrument at a time – a unique creation thoughtfully crafted for the player.
+While batch production may be more efficient, experience has shown that the highest level of quality and satisfaction for both the musician and myself can only be achieved through this individualized approach.

 Criteria